-Genome wide association studies (GWAS) are a powerful tool for understanding the genetic basis of trait variation.
-This approach has been successfully applied for hundreds of important traits in different species, including important yield-relevant traits in crops.
-Sufficiently powered GWAS often identify tens to hundreds of loci containing hundreds of single nucleotide polymorphisms (SNPs) associated with a trait of interest (McMullen et al. 2009), many of which fall outside annotated gene boundaries (Wallace et al. 2014).
-For example, in maize alone, GWAS have identified nearly 40 genetic loci for flowering time (Buckler et al. 2009), 89 loci for plant height (Peiffer et al. 2014), 36 loci for leaf length (Tian et al. 2011), 32 loci for resistance to southern leaf blight (Kump et al. 2011), and 26 loci for kernel protein (Cook et al. 2012).
-Despite an understanding of the overall genetic architecture and the ability to statistically associate many loci with a trait of interest, a major challenge has been the identification of causal genes and functional alleles associated with these loci, and more broadly, interpreting the biological pathways and processes that are affected by the identified variants.
-One major hurdle that limits the identification of causal genes is the fact that due to linkage disequilibrium (LD).
-The genetic marker identified by a GWAS-reported association can be relatively far from the actual causal variant, which can implicate a large number of causal genes.
-For example, LD in maize can vary between 1kb to over 1Mb (Gore et al. 2009), and this can be even broader in crop species beyond maize (Morrell et al. 2005; Caldwell et al. 2006).
-Moreover, there is increasing evidence that gene regulatory regions play a significant role in functional variation (Wray 2007; Wallace et al. 2014), which means that causal variants can be quite far from the gene whose expression is affected.
-Several examples of non-coding sequences having major functional effects have been previously reported in maize (Clark et al. 2006; Castelletti et al. 2014; Louwers et al. 2009).
-The combination of these two challenging factors means that even when presented with a variant strongly associated with a trait, one can be left with a large number of candidate genes that are plausibly causal.
+Genome wide association (GWA) studies are a powerful tool for understanding the genetic basis of trait variation.
+This approach has successfully helped identify the genetic bases of hundreds of important traits in different species, including important yield-relevant traits in crops.
+Sufficiently powered GWA studies often identify tens to hundreds of loci, containing hundreds of single nucleotide polymorphisms (SNPs) associated with a trait of interest (McMullen et al. 2009), although many SNPs reside outside annotated gene boundaries (Wallace et al. 2014).
+In Zea mays (maize) alone, GWA studies have identified nearly 40 genetic loci for flowering time (Buckler et al. 2009), 89 loci for plant height (Peiffer et al. 2014), 36 loci for leaf length (Tian et al. 2011), 32 loci for resistance to southern leaf blight (Kump et al. 2011), and 26 loci for kernel protein (Cook et al. 2012).
+These studies describe the genetic architecture of and statistical associations between many loci and a trait of interest, but the identification of causal genes and functional alleles remains a challenge.
+The molecular identities of genes responsible for trait variation also ascribes function to biological pathways and processes that are affected by the identified variants.
+Linkage disequilibrium (LD), which powers GWAS, also acts as a major hurdle that limits the identification of causal genes.
+Genetic markers are identified by a GWA study, but can be physically displaced from the causal mutation.
+Thus, a GWA “hit” can implicate many causal genes at each associated locus.
+In maize, LD varies between 1kb to over 1 million bases (Gore et al. 2009).
+In other crop species (Morrell et al. 2005; Caldwell et al. 2006) and humans (Reich et al. 2001; Koch, Ristroph, and Kirkpatrick 2013) it can extend even farther.
+Furthermore, gene regulatory regions play a significant role in functional variation (Wray 2007), which means that causal variants can be physically distant from the gene whose expression is affected.
+Several QTL comprised of non-coding sequences have been previously reported in maize (Clark et al. 2006; Castelletti et al. 2014; Louwers et al. 2009).
+These challenging factors mean that even when a variant is strongly associated with a trait, many plausible candidate genes are implicated because of their location.
+These issues are multiplied when studying complex traits involving the coordinated effects of many loci throughout the genome.
+Narrowing candidates to likely causal genes through prior knowledge is exacerbated in crop species, where gene annotation is largely incomplete.
+For example, mutant analysis of maize reveals that only ~1% of genes have functional annotations (Andorf et al. 2015).

-The problem of pinpointing causal genes is exacerbated in crop species where gene annotation is largely incomplete.
-For example, in maize, only ~1% of genes have functional annotations based on mutant analyses (Andorf et al. 2015).
-Thus, even when a list of potential candidate genes can be identified for a particular trait, there are very few other sources of information that can help identify strong candidate genes influencing a trait.
-The interpretation and narrowing of large lists of highly associated SNPs with complex traits is now the bottleneck in developing new mechanistic understanding of how genes influence traits.
-Advanced mapping populations developed in crops species have enabled the rapid identification of hundreds of loci that characterize traits critical to important, global issues such as worldwide food supply and crop nutritional quality, yet we lack the keys to understand the wealth of information linking genotypic variation to phenotype, especially when the trait of interest involves many genes that have interactions that a GWAS cannot explicitly model.